File information

 - Extensive Mod Support -

-Multiple Followers framework is a mod developer's resource framework that contains an entire quest with scripts for the purpose of programming hooks.
+Multiple Followers Framework is a mod developer's resource that contains scripts for the purpose of programming hooks.

 All of these hooks assist with synchronization and can streamline feature development.
 Mods can easily hook onto actions taken by the framework and capture any associated data in the process.
 Mod authors can easily discover what character is being recruited or dismissed and do something in response, or they can restart their mod automatically when MFF is restarted, before or after MFF.